lresner/meetx/meetx_playbook.md

 Tech uglier basics
 Social

+On culture
-Distributed motivation - distributed accountability Feeling responsible for others and for the group’s success.
+- Distributed motivation - distributed accountability
+- Feeling responsible for others and for the group’s success.
-Feeling that the MEETx success is bigger than themselves and than MEET’s success.
+- Feeling that the MEETx success is bigger than themselves and than MEET’s success.
 They need to feel invested in the project’s success.

-(1000 points trip to facebook | 900 points pizza party | 800 points hats )
+- (1000 points trip to facebook | 900 points pizza party | 800 points hats )
-Text students every morning personally
+- Text students every morning personally

-Motivation mix: intirnsic (meet mission), extirnisc (pizza), internal ( skills) What would be the X things to train teachers to build accountability and teamwork.
-Teachers Students design their won system of accountability
+- Motivation mix: intrinsic (meet mission), extrinsic (pizza), internal ( skills)
+- What would be the X things to train teachers to build accountability and teamwork?
+- Teachers Students design their won system of accountability with a workshop last day of class

 Intermediate huge incentives.
 Spaced out incentives.
 Scorebord mapped to kpis.
 Revealed at the end of every class.